Skip to footer content

 USING IRONPDF

-To display PDFs in Blazor applications, use IronPDF's PDF viewer component which integrates seamlessly with Blazor Server apps, providing high-performance PDF rendering with features like form filling, annotations, and mobile support without third-party browser tools.
+To display PDFs in Blazor applications, use IronPDF's PDF viewer component, which integrates with Blazor Server apps and provides high-performance PDF rendering with features like form filling, annotations, and mobile support -- all without relying on third-party browser tools.

 Displaying PDFs in modern web applications requires a reliable viewer component that goes beyond basic browser capabilities.
-For .NET developers building Blazor applications, IronPDF provides a effective PDF viewer solution that seamlessly integrates with your Blazor Server app.
-This enables you to display PDF documents with high performance and rich functionality without relying on third-party browser tools.
+For .NET developers building Blazor applications, IronPDF provides an effective PDF viewer solution that integrates with your Blazor Server app.
+This enables high-performance PDF rendering and rich functionality without relying on third-party browser tools.

-The need for a dedicated PDF viewer component becomes evident when you consider browser limitations.
 Native browser PDF support varies significantly across different browsers and platforms, leading to inconsistent user experiences.
 By implementing a custom PDF viewer in your Blazor application, you gain complete control over the viewing experience, ensuring consistent functionality across all platforms.
-This is particularly important for applications requiring compliance standards and security features.
+This is particularly important for applications requiring compliance standards and advanced security features.

-Before implementing your Blazor PDF viewer, you'll need to install IronPDF.
-Add it to your Blazor Server app through NuGet:
+Before implementing your Blazor PDF viewer, install IronPDF.
+Add it to your Blazor Server app through NuGet using either the Package Manager Console or the .NET CLI:

 Install-Package IronPdf

-Next, create a new Blazor application and ensure you have the latest version of .NET Core installed.
-Store your PDF files in the wwwroot folder for easy access, or prepare to load them from other sources like byte arrays or URLs.
+Next, create a new Blazor application and ensure you have the latest version of .NET installed.
+Store PDF files in the wwwroot folder for easy access, or load them from other sources like byte arrays or URLs.
 The installation overview provides detailed guidance for various deployment scenarios.

 To successfully implement a Blazor PDF viewer, ensure you have:

-• .NET 6.0 or higher installed on your development machine
+• .NET 10 installed on your development machine

 • Visual Studio 2022 or Visual Studio Code with C# extensions

-• IronPDF license key (you can start with a free trial)
+• IronPDF license key (available via a free trial)

 • Basic understanding of Blazor component structure